stephengold/Minie/README.md

 Minie has Khaled Mamou's Volumetric-Hierarchical Approximate Convex Decomposition (V-HACD) algorithm built in.
-This feature makes it easy to decompose any 3-D model into a compound of hull shapes:
+V-HACD makes it easy to decompose any 3-D model into a compound of hull shapes:

         VHACDParameters p = new VHACDParameters();